kf6gpe/swissmicros/README.md

 # swissmicros
-SwissMicros calculator programs &amp; memory dumps
+SwissMicros calculator programs &amp; memory dumps.

 This repository is a personal stash of helpful programs & memory dumps I've made from my various SwissMicros calculators.